Missouri snake show ‘Venom Fest’ shut down after cobra disappears

-MOSCOW MILLS, Mo. – It was a two-day event over the weekend here in Moscow Mills called ‘Venom Fest’.
-Saturday went off without a hitch, but Sunday’s show was canceled after a deadly Egyptian cobra was unaccounted for.
+MOSCOW MILLS, Mo.
+(KTVI) – It was a two-day event over the weekend in Moscow Mills, Missouri called “Venom Fest.”
+Saturday went off without a hitch, but Sunday’s show was canceled after a deadly Egyptian cobra went missing.

 The event organizer says strict safety precautions were in effect for the 200-300 snakes at the “Midwest Venom Fest” show.
 Snakes were not allowed out of their sealed containers for any reason.

-He says before the doors opened for Day 2, a vendor found one of his containers had been moved and it was empty but it was still sealed.
+He says before the doors opened for Day 2, a vendor found one of his containers had been moved and was empty, but still sealed.

 “They’re all in sealed containers.
 That’s what’s making it very difficult to believe that this was a mistake,” said Micky Meyer with Show-Me Reptiles.
 “The snake didn’t put the lid back on and the snake didn’t move its container two feet.”